vdval/CetoineVolante/index.md

 You can use the [editor on GitHub](https://github.com/vdval/CetoineVolante/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Vous pouvez utiliser l'éditeur sur GitHub [editor on GitHub](https://github.com/vdval/CetoineVolante/edit/gh-pages/index.md) pour maintenir et avoir une aperçu du contenu de votre site en Markdown.
+Vous pouvez utiliser l'éditeur sur GitHub [editor on GitHub](https://github.com/vdval/CetoineVolante/edit/gh-pages/index.md) pour maintenir et avoir un aperçu du contenu de votre site en Markdown.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.